ted-spence-avalara/developer-dot/communications/dev-guide/customizing-transactions/client-profiles.md

   </ul>

 <h3>How to apply a client profile to a session</h3>
-When <a href="/communications/dev-guide/getting-started/authentication/">authenticating</a> to REST v2, pass the desired client profile ID in the <code>client_profile_id</code> header field.
+When <a class="dev-guide-link" href="/communications/dev-guide/getting-started/authentication/">authenticating</a> to REST v2, pass the desired client profile ID in the <code>client_profile_id</code> header field.

 <h4>Postman example</h4>
-Add the following <a href="/communications/dev-guide/getting-started/authentication/">headers</a> to your request:
+Add the following <a class="dev-guide-link" href="/communications/dev-guide/getting-started/authentication/">headers</a> to your request:
 <ul class="dev-guide-list">
   <li><code>api_key</code></li>
   <li><code>client_id</code></li>